-\begin{theorem}[\cite{savas2}] Let $\zeta\in\mathfrak{X}(\S^3) $ be a unit vector field whose integral curves are great circles and let $\pi$ be the corresponding quotient map.
+\begin{theorem}[\cite{savas2}] Let $\zeta\in\mathfrak{X}(\S^3) $ be a unit vector field whose integral curves are great circles and let $\pi : \S^3 \to \S^2$ be the corresponding quotient map.
+Equip the spheres with their standard round metrics.
 Then: \begin{enumerate}[\rm(1)] \item The map $\pi$ is harmonic if and only if $\zeta$ is a harmonic unit vector field.

 \item If $\zeta$ is globally defined, then it coincides with a Hopf vector field and the corresponding quotient map $\pi: \S^3\to\S^2$ is a Hopf fibration. \end{enumerate} \end{theorem}